rolandshoemaker/luther/README.md

   "your non-lutheran ddns worries me" - Martin Luther, 1538
 </p>

-a lightweight dynamic dns REST API backend for BIND written in Python. this repo makes up the infrastructure for [dnsd.co](https://dnsd.co).
+a lightweight dynamic dns REST API backend for BIND written in Python using the [Flask](http://flask.pocoo.org/) web framework. this repo makes up the infrastructure for the free (*beta*) dynamic dns service [dnsd.co](https://dnsd.co).